fengxia41103/myblog/content/dev/buildbot.md

 to check configurations for error.

 Note that it is recommended to start master before the slave.
-In practice we have not experienced any problem if this order was reversed.
+In practice I have not experienced any problem if this order was reversed.

 ## Build master configurations